fricciardi/datetime2/docs/index.rst

    2/3 of a day, 1/12 of a day to UTC
    >>> print(t8.western)
    16:00:00+02

-..
-TODO:: The following may change in the future

-With western time representation, the time reference is UTC.

 Another feature of the :mod:`datetime2` module is the ability to add other representations at run time.
 Representations do not consume memory